1. Little Country Church

 Tracks numbered and named for easy MP3 conversion

-Full colour insert with artwork as per original recording
+Full color insert with artwork as per original recording

 The very first record that Maranatha!
 Music, a subsidiary company of Calvary Chapel of Costa Mesa, ever released.
 Maranatha!'s first two recordings (The Children of the Day's first album being the other one) initially sold 25,000 copies propelling the company into worldwide prominence in the area of contemporary Christian music.
 Musically, many of the Maranatha! groups patterned themselves after the stylistic lead of Love Song which was laid-back country rock sound although there were some exceptions (i.e. the jazz-rock of Sweet Comfort or the unique sound of the Children of the Day).
 Maranatha!
 Music also stressed the equation of music and ministry as more of an emphasis than the exploration of artistic creativity.